wattdepot/wattdepot/docs/api/http.md

 Path elements that have '{}' surrounding them are variables.
 They are generally substituted with an ID for the type.
 For example {group-id} should be replaced with a valid UserGroup's id.
 The URIs below do not have the WattDepot server's address.

+*(We need to figure out how to document the arguments and return values from these calls.
+One possibility is to provide more complete documentation in the JavaDocs, and then provide a (stable) link to the associated JavaDoc from this page.)*

 ---------------
 ## Administrator